Date of Award

 Bachelor of Science

 The human FSH receptor is a g protein-coupled receptor (GPCR) expressed on the surface of granulosa cells in the ovary and Sertoli cells in the testes.
 FSHR has a sequence of amino acids consistent with a caveolin interaction motif (φXφXXXXφXXφ) found between amino acids 479-489 in the primary receptor sequence in the putative 4th transmembrane domain.
 Caveolin is a protein found in cell membrane micro domains such as lipid rafts.
 These densely packed regions of the membrane are enriched for sphingolipids and cholesterol and are thought to be involved in signal transduction.
 Caveolin can be found in caveolae, flask-like structures which are a specific type of lipid raft, or in non-caveolae lipid rafts.
 Although the receptor has this motif, it was unknown if hFSHR biochemically interacted with caveolin.
 To test this hypothesis, hFSHR was isolated by immunoprecipitiation from HEK-293 cells stably transfected with hFSHR cDNA.
 Analysis by western blot of co-immunoprecipitated proteins revealed the presence of caveolin-1.
 Together these results suggest that caveolin-1 plays an important role in cell signaling by sequestering hFSHR into lipid rafts for normal receptor function.

 Pereira, Jordan, "Interaction of Human Follicle Stimulating Hormone Receptor with Caveolin within the cell membrane" (2014).
-Honors Theses and Student Projects.
+Honors Theses.
 577.